 Giving a Dog Treats – Some are Better than Others

-There are so many fun things about being a pet owner.
-Having someone to walk or run with, having a couch buddy and even spoiling your pet are all part of the charm of owning a dog.
-Giving a dog treats is a way to help in training as well as a way just to spoil your dog.
+There are so many fun things about being a pet owner—having someone to walk or run with, having a couch buddy, and even spoiling your pet.
+Giving your dog treats is a way to help with training and to simply spoil your dog.

-It is not breaking news that dogs love treats.
-But there can be too much of a good thing.
-Treats are just that – treats.
-They should be given sparingly and not every time your pet looks at you with that longing in his eyes.
+It’s no secret that dogs love treats.
+But, as with most things, there can be too much of a good thing.
+Treats are meant to be just that—treats.
+They should be given sparingly and not every time your pet looks at you with those longing eyes.

-Feeding too many treat can result in an overweight dog.
-Dogs that are overweight are more likely to develop serious health problems and, in general, do not live as long as dogs that are kept at a more healthy weight.
-So offer treats, but only in such a way that is healthy for your pet.
+Feeding too many treats can lead to an overweight dog.
+Dogs that are overweight are more likely to develop serious health problems and, in general, do not live as long as dogs that are kept at a healthy weight.
+So, offer treats, but do so in a way that’s healthy for your pet.

-With that in mind, let’s talk about types of treats.
-There are probably as many choices for dog treats as there are for treats for the humans in your family!
-The sheer number of choices can be overwhelming, so how do you know which treats are best?
-If you’re really in doubt talk to your vet, but most treats are fine in moderation.
+With that in mind, let’s talk about the different types of treats.
+There are probably as many choices for dog treats as there are for treats for humans!
+The sheer number of options can be overwhelming, so how do you know which treats are best?
+If you’re ever in doubt, talk to your vet, but most treats are fine in moderation.

 Biscuits

-These are relatively inexpensive treats that can be found in many flavors, shapes and sizes.
-These are a good choice for the every day after dinner treat (if you give treats that often) because of the low cost.
-Some brands are higher in fat content than others, so you may want to choose carefully if you are trying to limit your pet’s fat intake.
+These are relatively inexpensive treats that come in many flavors, shapes, and sizes.
+Biscuits are a good choice for everyday after-dinner treats (if you give treats that often) due to their low cost.
+However, some brands have higher fat content than others, so be careful if you are trying to limit your pet’s fat intake.

 Training Treats